China stocks rise as Beijing steps up crackdown on short-selling

 Both the Shenzhen and Shanghai stock exchanges unveiled measures that make it more difficult for speculators to profit from hourly gyrations in stock prices.

-The markets regained ground as major brokerages Citic Securities (600030.SS) and Huatai Securities (601688.SS) said they would temporarily halt their short-selling services.
+The markets regained ground as major brokerages Citic Securities and Huatai Securities said they would temporarily halt their short-selling services.
 They were joined by smaller rival Great Wall Securities.

 Analysts said some investors took to the sidelines in the volatile market, waiting to see the government's next move.